unrenamed/knossos/README.md

 Knossos supports the following output types:

-* **ASCII** Using the ASCII output, you can simply print a maze to the console or write it to a file to see what it looks like
+* **ASCII** With the ASCII output option, you can effortlessly display a maze on the console or save it to a file to visualize its appearance.

-* **Game map** If you're interested in writing your own game with pseudo 3D graphics or just testing your implementation of the ray casting algorithm, you can convert a maze into a game map.
-Currently, this formatter supports one configuration option: it's a `span` value describing any passage — distance between two opposite walls.
+* **Game map** If you are looking to create your own game featuring pseudo 3D graphics or testing your ray casting algorithm implementation, you can transform a maze into a game map using this formatter.
+It offers various configuration options, including the `span` value for specifying the distance between opposing walls, the characters `wall` and `passage` for map construction, and the ability to randomly place start `S` and goal `G` points along the borders.

-* **Image** Using the Image output, you can render a maze to PNG or JPG (just use the corresponding filename extension).
-This type of output is highly customizable: it allows you to specify custom margin, wall and passage width, and even background and foreground colors
+* **Image** Utilizing the Image output feature, you have the capability to render a maze into PNG or JPG formats (simply utilize the appropriate filename extension).
+This output type offers extensive customization options, enabling you to define custom margins, wall and passage widths, as well as background and foreground colors.

 ## Installation
 Run the following Cargo command in your project directory: